top of page

 Anxiety Series #1 - Mine isn't working.
 Is there an upgraded version yet?

 Frosty morning at Bairnsdale Recently I had the joy of spending time with a part of our family in another deep south state.
 There is nothing better than these precious times, which sadly end too soon.
 What is the saying?
 “Time flies when you’re having fun.”
 I do look forward to next year’s jaunt into the colder state, with much anticipation.
 What did I enjoy, you ask?
-Well to start with there is much to be said about being able to don six layers of clothing and still feel as
+Well to start with there is much to be said about being able to don six layers of clothing and still feel a

 SonyaMonty